david-rhodes/GSOPs/README.md

 ## Known Issues
 I consider GSOPs to be a professional-grade prototyping toolset.
 It is not free from error, and the user experience could be improved in many areas.
 Here are some of the known issues:
 * Rotating a splat model will not update spherical harmonics data accordingly.
 As a result, view-dependent lighting effects will not behave correctly in exported models.
-* Scaling a splat model will not scale individual splats, leading to visible artifacts in exported models.
+* [__FIXED__] Scaling a splat model will not scale individual splats, leading to visible artifacts in exported models. _Use `gaussian_splats_transform` to scale splat models._
 * Rendering the viewport with `gaussian_splats_generate_training_data` will always use the viewport aspect ratio as the camera resolution aspect ratio (with a maxmium dominant resolution of 720 in Houdini Apprentice).
 This is because I could not find a python hook to set the viewport size.
 As a workaround, be sure to set your viewport size manually before performing viewport renders.
 * It is possible to create bad export data when using the `unpack` feature of `gaussian_splats_visualize_boxes`.
 As a workaround, simply avoid having this node in any data stream leading to an export node.
-* The`gaussian_splats_feature_analysis visualizer` sometimes fails to refresh (toggle the visualize button as a workaround), and this sometimes  precedes as Houdini crash.
-The UX when dealing with very small or large attribute values needs improvement.
+* The`gaussian_splats_feature_analysis visualizer` sometimes fails to refresh (toggle the visualize button as a workaround), and this often precedes a Houdini crash.
+Also, the UX when dealing with very small or large attribute values needs improvement.
 * View-dependent lighting effects (i.e., spherical harmonics) can only be previewed with the "Toy" operator: `gaussian_splats_evaluate_spherical_harmonics`.
 This node is not yet documented, but it's available if you're feeling brave.
 * There's quite a bit of python in the project which needs additional error handling.
 * I briefly tested GSOPs on OSX, but it was developed on Windows.
 Please report bugs.